+otherwise ensures appropriate supervision.
+The plan must be approved by the TCOOMMI before release, Tex.
+Gov't Code Subsection 508.146(a)(3).

-- a) Determined and designated by parole board. - b) An inmate may be released on medically recommended intensive supervision only if the inmate is medially recommended intensive supervision plan under Subsection 508.146(a)(3) is approved by TCOOMMI. - c) The parole panel shall require that the releasee remain under the care of a physician in a medically suitable placement.
+- c) The parole panel shall require that the releasee remain under the care of a physician in a medically suitable placement.
 At least once each calendar quarter TCOOMMI shall report to the parole panel on the releasee's medical and placement status.
 From that report the parole panel may modify conditions of release and impose a condition that a releasee must reside in a halfway house or community residential facility. - d) TCOOMMI and Texas Dept. of Health and Human Services shall jointly request proposals from public and private vendors to provide services for inmates released on medically intensive supervision.
-The request for proposals may require services be provided in a medical facility in an urban area. - Offenses not eligible for Medically Recommended Intensive Supervision: - Capital murder that carries the death penalty or life without parole, - Offenses described in Article 45A.054, Code Criminal Procedure, - A reportable conviction or adjudication under Chapter 62, Code of Criminal Procedure.
+The request for proposals may require services be provided in a medical facility in an urban area. - Offense exceptions for Medically Recommended Intensive Supervision include: - Capital murder that carries the death penalty or life without parole; ineligible for release, - Offenses described in Article 42A.054 and Chapter 62, Code Criminal Procedure, additional criteria per statue for eligibility, and - Non-United States Citizens, as defined by federal law, may be released if additional criteria per statue is met.